 The design and implementation of clinical trials is a complex process.
 We have limited experience as a company in designing and conducting clinical trials.
 We are currently evaluating ELVN-001 in a Phase 1 clinical trial in adults with CML, and we are evaluating ELVN-002 in a Phase 1 clinical trial in adults with solid tumors with HER2 alterations.
+We filed an IND and received FDA clearance in the first quarter of 2024 for an additional Phase 1 trial evaluating ELVN-002 in combination with trastuzumab with and without chemotherapy in MBC and CRC with overexpressed or amplified HER2.
+We have nominated a development candidate for our third program and have completed IND-enabling studies for that product candidate.
 However, we have not initiated clinical trials for any other product candidate and we may experience unexpected or adverse results in the future.
 In part because of this lack of experience as a company and our limited infrastructure, we cannot be certain that our ongoing and planned preclinical studies and clinical trials will be completed on time, that we will successfully or cost-effectively design and implement clinical trials that achieve the desired clinical endpoints efficiently, or at all.
 Large-scale clinical trials would require significant additional financial and management resources and reliance on CROs and consultants.
 Relying on third-party clinical investigators, CROs and consultants may force us to encounter delays that are outside of our control.
 We may be unable to identify and contract with sufficient investigators, CROs and consultants on a timely basis or at all.
 There can be no assurance that we will be able to negotiate and enter into any necessary services agreement with CROs on terms that are acceptable to it on a timely basis or at all.